CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-direct.md

    ![](images/ex4t4-6.png "Confirm")

-## Task 5: Migrate and Restore SQL Server DB to Azure Arc enabled Azure SQL Managed instance from Blob storage and Azure arc pod.
+## Task 5: Migrate and Restore SQL Server DB to Azure Arc-Enabled Azure SQL Managed instance from Blob storage and Azure arc pod.

-Now that we have the Azure SQL Managed instance ready, let's migrate and restore the SQL server database to the Azure arc enabled SQLMI.
+Now that we have the Azure SQL Managed instance ready, let's migrate and restore the SQL server database to the Azure Arc-Enabled SQLMI.

 There are two methods to do the migration and restore - One is by using the Azure blob storage to back up and restore DB to SQLMI, and the Second one is by using the kubectl commands.

  **Method 1: Using Azure blob storage**

- **Step 1: Migrate: SQL Server to Azure Arc enabled Azure SQL Managed instance**
+ **Step 1: Migrate: SQL Server to Azure Arc-Enabled Azure SQL Managed instance**

 1. Navigate to Azure Portal Home - https://portal.azure.com/home and login if you haven't already.